lifeparticle/JS-Cheatsheet/README.md

 ## undefined and null

-**undefined:** It means a variable has been declared without assigning a value.
+**undefined:** It means a variable has been declared, but no value has not been assigned.

 ```js
 let name;